We look forward to welcoming you to the Fourth Annual New Approaches Summit, which will return to New York City during UNGA80 and Climate week,

 here.
 This year we will continue the conversation focused on how policy, science, innovation, and pragmatic evidence-based approaches can collectively, and responsibly accelerate an end to smoking-related harm.

 Preview the 2025 agenda in development.
-You can also view past meeting materials, including agendas, presentations, photos and more hosted within the "Past Agendas" dropdown tab.
+You can also view past meeting materials, including agendas, presentations, photos and more under the "Past Agendas" dropdown tab.

-Register now for your delegate pass to attend either in person or virtual Zoom livestream:
+Register now for your delegate pass to attend in person or virtual Zoom livestream:

 2025 Delegate Registration